MunoMono/risk-management/docs/heatmap.md

 - **Impact**: the magnitude of the consequence.

 Multiply *likelihood × impact* to determine the **risk score**.
-Use the color grid on the right to interpret the results.
+Use the colour grid on the right to interpret the results.

 | Likelihood | Impact | Risk Level |
 |-------------|---------|-------------|